Choosing a Summer Camp for Your Kids

 Just hearing the words, “summer camp” can make people smile.
 Why?
 Because it’s hard to forget a summer filled with new friendships and learning new things.
 This is true whether it involves sports, cooking over an open fire, identifying wildlife, stringing a bow or shooting an arrow.
+And since school will be out soon, choosing a summer camp now can help you set those summer plans in motion.

 The good news is, there are plenty of camp options for everything from the zoo, coding and nature, to scouting, sports and cooking experiences.
 And, many local organizations offer both day and residential summer camps.
-There’s really something for every kid out there.
+There’s something for every kid out there.

 The camp experience can be good for kids in many ways.
 It may help them: